Disney World's Princess Experiences: Makeovers, Dining & Attractions

 Mingle with the Royals at Princess Fairytale Hall

-The brand new Princess Fairytale Hall is just around the corner from the boutique, so grab your glass slippers and twinkle over to meet a few other royals.
+The Princess Fairytale Hall is just around the corner from the boutique, so grab your glass slippers and twinkle over to meet a few other royals.
 According to the hall’s storyline, Princess Fairytale Hall is a gift from the King to Cinderella.
 He gave her majesty the hall to greet royal subjects and to hang out with other princesses.

 At the attraction, you can choose to meet either Cinderella and a visiting princess, or Rapunzel and a visiting princess.
 “I loved watching my daughters’ eyes light up as each cast member greeted her by calling her a princess,” Carrie said.
 “It was a magical experience to meet Cinderella.”